 Beyond the Land of the Dead, Coco brings Miguel’s home and family to life with bright, vibrant colors in the Land of the Living as well.
 On the whole, Coco utilizes Pixar’s typical 3D CGI animation style to craft a rich world full of depth – both for the living characters and those who are dead.
 Additionally, Miguel and his entire family are brought to life with varying levels of development.
 Because the family is so large, Coco mainly focuses on Miguel and his great great grandparents, since the ancestors started the rift in the family that’s felt by Miguel in present day.
 Still, the story provides little details about Miguel’s various family members to give them some characterization and offer more depth to the characters than viewers may expect.
 The result is a story full of heart and drama following characters that the audience can’t help but love like their own family.

 All in all, Coco is a fantastic addition to the Pixar library with all the heart and emotion of the animation studio’s best offerings, as well as visuals that surpass even the company’s most eye-catching films.
 Its story is heartwarming and universal, and richly textured thanks to its roots in Mexican culture.
 Though some elements of Coco are a bit dark for very young children, Pixar’s latest is perhaps the perfect holiday film for families – and it will no doubt be entertaining for Pixar fans of any age.
 Additionally, with the exceptional visuals, Coco may be worth a 3D or IMAX viewing.
 Altogether, Coco has all the makings of another Pixar classic, proving the animation studio’s original ideas are just as strong as they ever were.

-Coco starts playing in U.S. theaters on Tuesday evening, November 21st.
+Coco is now playing in U.S. theaters nationwide.
 It runs 109 minutes and is rated PG for thematic elements.